 Thankfully, problems with givers and problems with ministries did not keep God’s kingdom from advancing.
 When we face similar issues today, we should not back down from our calling to give generously and to serve faithfully.

 May we take the financial lessons of Luke 4-6 to heart, as we give together for the advancement of the gospel.
-Please consider taking a next step in response to this article.
+Please consider taking a next step of your own in response to this article.

 We invite you to prayerfully consider whether collaborative giving is for you.
-You can reach the authors via email@example.com.
-They’d be delighted to brainstorm with you about your journey into collaborative giving.
-To learn more about asset-based giving, contact your local NCF team.
+You can reach the author via email@example.com.
+He’d be delighted to brainstorm with you about your journey into collaborative giving.
+And to learn more about asset-based giving, contact your local NCF team.